Language Models as Semantic Teachers: Post-Training Alignment for Medical Audio Understanding: Experiments

 Our implementation of AcuLa employs MedGemma-4B \cite{google_medgemma_2025} as the default language model ($\mathcal{L}_\phi$), which has been pre-trained on medical literature, and utilizes the OPERA encoder \cite{zhang2024towards} as the audio foundation model ($\mathcal{A}_\theta$).
 To bridge the modality gap, we introduce two MLP projection heads.
 The audio projection MLP maps the 384-dimensional OPERA features to a 512-dimensional shared space via a two-layer network (384 $\rightarrow$ 1024 $\rightarrow$ 512) with ReLU activation and 20\% dropout.
 The language projection MLP similarly transforms the 2048-dimensional MedGemma-4B hidden states to the same 512-dimensional space.

 During the alignment phase, audio inputs are preprocessed into 8-second segments sampled at 16kHz and converted to log-mel spectrograms with 64 mel bins.
 We apply on-the-fly data augmentation using the AugLy \cite{papakipos2022augly} library, randomly selecting one transformation per sample from a set including a 5dB volume increase, amplitude normalization, low-pass filtering (300Hz cutoff), or high-pass filtering (3000Hz cutoff).
 We train the model using the AdamW optimizer, applying a learning rate of $1 \times 10^{-5}$ to both the audio encoder and the projection heads.
 We train for 50 epochs with a linear learning rate schedule incorporating 400 warmup steps.
 The batch size is set to 24, with gradient accumulation over 2 steps to fit within memory constraints.
-The combined loss function weights the CKA-based alignment loss and the SSM loss equally ($\lambda_{\text{align}} = \lambda_{\text{MAM}} = 1.0$).
-The entire alignment process takes approximately 30 hours on a single NVIDIA A100 GPU.
+The combined loss function weights the CKA-based alignment loss and the self-supervised modeling loss equally ($\lambda_{align} = \lambda_{SSM} = 1.0$).
+In our implementation, $L_{SSM}$ is instantiated as the masked acoustic reconstruction objective of the audio encoder.The entire alignment process takes approximately 30 hours on a single NVIDIA A100 GPU.